 Chapter 3: 1,

 2, 3 b,d, 4 a,c,d, 10, 12, 26, 27.
 (Points: 4,

 Boolean formulas.
 Minterms are products of Boolean

 variables and maxterms are sums.
-Page 34 of your book
+Pages 46-50 of your

-explains the notation.
-The sum of products is Sigma of
+book explains the notation.
+The sum of products is Sigma

 product of sums is Pi of maxterms.
 If